Metro (restaurant chain): McDonald's Iceland (1993-2009)

 McDonald's opened its first Icelandic restaurant in Reykjavík in 1993 in response to the rising wealth of Icelandic residents.
-The then prime minister of Iceland, Davíð Oddsson became the first Icelandic customer to order the Big Mac.
+The then prime minister of Iceland, Davíð Oddsson, became the first Icelandic customer to order the Big Mac.
 Prior to 2004, McDonald's relied on locally supplied meat from Iceland.
-However, following the shortages of the local meats, McDonald's relied on imported meats, especially from Germany, which continued until the closure of McDonald's Iceland.
+However, following the shortages of local meats, McDonald's relied on imported meats, especially from Germany, which continued until the closure of McDonald's Iceland.

-However, in 2008, Iceland suffered a financial crisis which caused the Icelandic krona to weaken.
-It then coupled with the high import tariff imposed on the imported goods causing the cost of imports for the key ingredients to increase, especially a kilogram of onion from Germany which costs the equivalent to a bottle of whisky, making the Big Mac price in Iceland to rise 20 percent from 650 krona (US$5.29) to 780 krona (US$6.36) thus becoming the most expensive Big Mac ever sold in 2009, surpassing the price of Big Mac sold in Switzerland and Norway (US$5.75).
-Due to this situation, the managing director of Lyst Hr., who managed the franchising of McDonald's in Iceland, Magnus Ogmundsson, decided that it was not worth raising the price of their products in order to stay competitive with other restaurants which used the locally sourced ingredients.
-Hence it was decided to close all the stores in Iceland in October 2009, with no plans to revive McDonald's Iceland in the future.
-When the closure was announced on 26 October 2009, many concerned customers rushed to McDonald's to get the last-minute opportunity to have a meal at McDonald's.
-This caused the sales of McDonald's to spike, where more than 10,000 burgers were sold in a day, and a shortages of staff to handle the large number of customers.
+In 2008, Iceland suffered a financial crisis which caused the Icelandic krona to weaken.
+This, coupled with the high import tariff imposed on imported goods, caused the cost of key ingredients to increase - a kilogram of onions from Germany cost the equivalent to a bottle of whisky.
+This made the Big Mac price in Iceland to rise from 650 krona (US$5.29) to 780 krona (US$6.36), thus becoming the most expensive Big Mac ever sold in 2009, surpassing the price of Big Macs sold in Switzerland and Norway (US$5.75).
+The managing director of Lyst Hr., Magnus Ogmundsson, who managed the franchising of McDonald's in Iceland, decided that it was not worth raising the price of their products in order to compete with other restaurants which used locally sourced ingredients.
+Hence, all McDonald's stores in Iceland were closed in October 2009, with no plans to revive McDonald's Iceland in the future.
+When the closure was announced on 26 October 2009, many concerned customers rushed in for the last-minute opportunity to have a meal at McDonald's.
+This caused the sales of McDonald's to spike, where more than 10,000 burgers were sold in a day, and shortages of staff to handle the large number of customers.
 The Big Mac was sold out on 29 October 2009.
 The last McDonald's branch was closed on 30 October 2009.
-By the time of the closure, one burger costs 230 krona (US$1.87).
-The last order for McDonald's burger and french fries was sold to an individual who offered to donate these foods to National Museum of Iceland.
+By the time of the closure, one burger cost 230 krona (US$1.87).
+The last order for a McDonald's burger and french fries was sold to an individual who offered to donate these foods to National Museum of Iceland.
 The gifts were rejected by the museum curator and were later transferred to one of the hostels in South Iceland for exhibition.